 Focusing on what they’re giving up and what they’re working on helps them to stay motivated.
 If they lose track of things, they’ll be sacrificing for nothing – and no entrepreneur wants to pay a price without getting a reward.

 To be successful, you really only need to focus on a few important things.
 Successful business people always look to automate systems and processes to free up their time.

 They also hire people so that they can delegate the less important but still necessary tasks to others.
 This will free up their time and also their energy to focus on what truly matters.

 Wealthy people are always looking to level up their network.
 That’s why countless deals are struck up at golf courses.
 Have you ever noticed that country club memberships are expensive?

 There’s a reason for that.
 It’s to keep out the riff-raff… and have a place for successful people to socialize.

 Entrepreneurs realize that to reach the highest levels of success, they’ll need good relationships with other successful people.
 In this way, they can exchange ideas or even have arrangements that help elevate their businesses.

 There’s no denying the fact that even in these relationships, there may be an underlying tone of competitiveness and many times it’s all superficially cordial.
 But business is business and the successful entrepreneur knows that and focuses on being friends with people who can help him/her level up.

-Now that you’re aware of what successful entrepreneurs focus on, you can focus on the same things too and watch how your business and life improves.
+Now that you’re aware of what successful entrepreneurs focus on, you can focus on the same things too, and watch how your business and life improve.